Md-Emon-Hasan/Python-from-Kaggle/README.md

 ### Prerequisites

 Ensure you have Python and Jupyter Notebook installed on your local machine.
-You can download Python from [here](https://www.python.org/downloads/) and Jupyter Notebook from [here](https://jupyter.org/install).
+You can download Python from [here](https://www.python.org/downloads/)

 ### Installation